 How are fellows selected?

-Fellows will be selected based on the criteria stated in the guidelines by a committee made up of Sisters of Charity Foundation board members, staff, and other local leaders.
-City of Cleveland residents who would potentially be impacted by proposed projects will also provide feedback on the relevancy and importance of the projects to their lives.
+Fellows will be selected based on the criteria stated in the guidelines by a committee made up of Sisters of Charity Foundation board members, staff and other local leaders.

 What if I do not meet all of the eligibility criteria?

-If you believe that you could be successful in The Innovation Mission but have concerns about meeting the criteria stated in the guidelines, please contact Margaret Eigsti at the Sisters of Charity Foundation of Cleveland to discuss your individual situation.
+If you believe that you could be successful in The Innovation Mission but have concerns about meeting the criteria stated in the guidelines, please contact Christine Mitton at the Sisters of Charity Foundation of Cleveland to discuss your individual situation.